Integrity and

 you combine your memory of something that you experienced in the past with the

-relevant subjects or concerns that could have illuminated your awareness at
+relevant subjects or concerns that might have illuminated your awareness at

-that time, you might be able to evaluate whether you were being the best person
+that time, you might discern whether you were being the best person that you

 Your

-awareness of the illuminating potential of a subject or concern might be obscured
+awareness of the illuminating potential of a subject or concern might have been

-or obstructed at the times when you’re not intending to be the best person that
+obscured or obstructed at the times when you were not being the best person

-Awareness in your relationship with another person arises in respecting
+Awareness in your relationship with another person can be experienced in

-the other person and can be improved by maturing in kindness in your
+respecting the other person and can be improved by maturing in kindness in all

 To

-evaluate how respectful you were -or were not in a particular interaction with
+evaluate how respectful you were -or were not in a particular experience with

 another person in the past, you can try to remember if you were respectful of

-combine your memory of your interaction with another person in the past with
+time.
+When you combine your memory of your experience with another person with

-the relevant subjects or concerns that illuminated your awareness at that time,
+the relevant subjects or concerns that might have illuminated your awareness at

-you might gain insight into how respectful you were -or were not in your
+that time, you might discern how respectful of the other person you were -or

-can improve your understanding of your conduct in the past when you don’t
+can improve your understanding of your experiences in the past when you don’t

 feature or intend to remember a negative idea about anyone.